Media

 Biography

-I teach and conduct research at the intersection of Data Analytics, Operations, and Healthcare.
-My research areas include workforce productivity, capacity management, technology adoption, policy formulation, and the design and organization of healthcare delivery.
+I teach and conduct research in areas of Data Analytics, Operations, and Healthcare.
+My research topics include workforce productivity, capacity management, technology adoption, policy formulation, and the design and organization of healthcare delivery.

-My research has been published in leading journals including Management Science, Manufacturing and Service Operations Management, Marketing Science, and Production and Operations Management.
+My research has been published in leading journals including Management Science, Manufacturing and Service Operations Management, Operations Research, Marketing Science, and Production and Operations Management.
 I serve as Senior and Associate Editor at M&SOM and POMS.
-I am also the coordinator for the PhD program in Information Systems and Operations Management.

 I received my PhD in Applied Economics and Managerial Sciences from the Wharton School of Business, MS in Management Science and Engineering from Stanford University, and ScB in Electrical Engineering from Brown University.
 Prior to doctoral studies, I was a Principal Software Engineer for Oracle Corporation.